krisztianb/plantuml-pipe/README.md

 ## Installation

-The module includes type definitions for TypeScript.
-It can then be installed using [npm](https://www.npmjs.com/package/plantuml-pipe):
+This module can be installed using [npm](https://www.npmjs.com/package/plantuml-pipe):

 ```sh
 $ npm install plantuml-pipe
 ```

 **Note:** [JAVA](https://www.java.com/) and [Graphviz](https://graphviz.org/) must be installed on your system in order to use this module.
-PlantUML however is included with this module.
+A corresponding test is run after installing this module.

+This module includes type definitions for TypeScript.

 ## Usage